 For example, there are many instances of banks not paying for hacked bank accounts, such as the case of Patricia Widdis.
 She reported that hackers gained access to her RBC Royal Bank account in May 2018.
 Patricia reported losing $12,000 and was only refunded $7,000.

-Another example is Curtis Hamilton who was targeted by hackers in November 2018 and lost $2,000 from his TD Bank account— he has yet to get his money back despite hiring lawyers.
+Another example is Curtis Hamilton who was targeted by hackers in November 2018 and lost $2,000 from his TD Bank trading platform— he has yet to get his money back despite hiring lawyers.

 The Canadian Deposit Insurance Corporation (CDIC), which is there to protect Canadian deposits up to $100,000, says on their FAQ that the “CDIC does not cover losses due to fraud.
 CDIC coverage only applies in the event of a member institution failure.”